University of Northern Iowa

 2004 Research, Publishing, Writing/Speaking Award, Alberta Therapeutic Recreation Association (Canada)

 Rodney Dieser, Ph.D., has worked at UNI since 2001 and believes classroom learning should be based on a Professor who has one foot in scholarship/research and another foot in professional practice (scholar/researcher-practitioner model).
-As a researcher Dr. Dieser has published over 100 articles and five textbooks, and his writings have appeared in such journals as the Alberta Journal of Educational Research, Counseling Psychology Quarterly, International Journal of Applied Positive Psychology, Journal of Leisure Research, Leisure/Loisir, Leisure Science, Leisure Studies, Minnesota Medicine, Mayo Clinic Proceedings (third most circulated medical journal in the world at 127,000 subscribers), Therapeutic Recreation Journal and the World Leisure Journal.
+As a researcher Dr. Dieser has published over 100 articles and five textbooks, and his writings have appeared in such journals as the Alberta Journal of Educational Research, Counseling Psychology Quarterly, International Journal of Applied Positive Psychology, Journal of Leisure Research, Leisure/Loisir, Leisure Science, Leisure Studies, Minnesota Medicine, Mayo Clinic Proceedings (third most circulated medical journal in the world), Therapeutic Recreation Journal and the World Leisure Journal.
 Moreover, Dr. Dieser has been recognized as a national and international researcher by such organizations as the Academy of Leisure Science, National Therapeutic Recreation Society, World Leisure Academy, and the Canadian Therapeutic Recreation Association.
 Dr. Dieser has been an invited guest on Iowa Public Radio twice, in July of 2017 related to leisure services in hospital settings and in April 2018 related to how the music of Bruce Springsteen aids in the development of moral wellness.

-As such, Dr. Dieser brings into the classroom relevant research-based findings and real-world practitioner experiences in such areas as mental health/medical diagnosis, therapeutic recreation and mental health assessment, treatment planning, and interventions/services, cross-cultural awareness and practice, health-based documentation, human service evaluation, and inclusive recreation services.
+As such, Dr. Dieser brings into the classroom relevant research-based findings and real-world practitioner experiences in such areas as mental health/medical diagnosis, therapeutic recreation and mental health assessment, treatment planning, and interventions/services, cross-cultural practice, health-based documentation, human service evaluation, and inclusive recreation services.

 Mayo Clinic Proceedings Insights: Dr. Dieser sharing his research on how leisure service delivery at the Mayo Clinic can decrease patient stress and prevent burnout among physicians/medical staff